Thank you for a successful event!

-On June 1st, the Human Life Review will be holding an exciting event in New York.
+On June 1st, the Human Life Review held an exciting event in New York.

 “LIBERTY TO DO WHAT?”